Iced Butterfly Pea Flower Tea Latte

 • Put tea bags into teapot and add hot water and steep for 5 minutes.

-• Combine half & half, sweetened condensed milk, and vanilla extract.
+• Make sweet vanilla cream by combining half & half, sweetened condensed milk, and vanilla extract.
+Stir to mix.

-• Pour cooled butterfly pea flower tea into 2 cups filled with ice.
+• Pour cooled butterfly pea flower tea into a cup with ice.
+Slowly pour in the vanilla sweet cream.

 The sweet cream will swirl around then settle to the bottom, leaving a pretty gradient.